Wabinab/xenoblade-chronicles-2/src/16_bringing_pyra_home.md

 ![Auntie Corinne](images/189_auntie_corinne.jpg)

-The group had got nearer to them.
-Pyra was excited at the hospitality, "Wow, this is **quite a** welcome..."
+The group stood nearer behind.
+Pyra felt such hospitality warm and exciting, exclaimed, "Wow, this is **quite a** welcome..."

-Dromarch: "I didn't realize... _you were sending your money home._ That's very... **admirable** for such a young man."
+Dromarch noted, "I didn't realize... _you were sending your money home._ That's very... **admirable** for such a young man."

 "_Home, huh?_" Did Nia have one?
 When was the last time she felt like home?
 With Jin, maybe?
 But that's nothing like here.

 Tora exclaimed, "Old lady have lots of littlepons!"

-Poppi corrected him, "_Masterpon, these **clearly** not all littlepons of same parent._"
+Poppi blandly corrected him, "_Masterpon, these **clearly** not all littlepons of same parent._"

-Corinne's eyed the little Titan behind him that climbed out of his helmet first, "**My word!** Is that old Azurda there?
+Corinne's eyed the little Titan tucking out his head from behind Rex's helmet, "**My word!** Is that old Azurda there?
 What have you gone and done to yourself?"

 Gramps: "That would take some explaining.
 I-Incidentally, is there some way you could put us up for the night?
 Long day and all."

-"'Is there some way?' _Don't give me that!_ Stay for as long as you like!
+"**'Is there some way?'** _Don't give me that!_ Stay for as long as you like!
 What's mine- is yours."

 "Thank you."